Thank you to all of the stellar volunteers of 2014!

 Help create a space where volunteers can kick back and relax or socialize.
 Working within a strong team, setting up a relaxing space and setting out snack and drinks for volunteers during the Festival.
 Food Safe is an asset for this crew.

-The volunteers in this committee set up and run the Volunteer Party.
+Set up, clean up and run the Volunteer Party.
 Volunteer Party is where we thank all of our volunteers with food, drink, music and dancing!
 If you’re organized, creative, or just throw some great parties of your own, we want you!
 The Volunteer Party takes place on Sunday evening from 11pm-2am.

 We have many people ranging from volunteer supervisors to staff to patrons who are relying on your commitment to ensure this event will be produced with highest degree of commitment possible.
 To this end we require that only those who are sincere about fulfilling this commitment apply to volunteer.
 Serving it Right & Food Safe an asset.